git-remove/OTP-Decipher/README.md

 ### Generate Cipher Text

 The `cipher.py` accepts a file that contains the message needed to be ciphered.
+The first line is the number of messages.
+I have provided an example message file `plain_text`.
+To use the cipher, you can simply run `cipher.py < plain_text > cipher_text` in the command line.
+The key is generated randomly with python inherit `random.randint()` function.

 ### Decipher Cipher Text